Santa Fe anti-modern slavery policy 2021

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as

 slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common

-We have a zero-tolerance approach to modern slavery and we are committed to acting ethically and
+gain.
+We have a zero-tolerance approach to modern slavery, and we are committed to acting ethically

 systems and controls to ensure modern slavery is not taking place anywhere in our own business or